 The main circular route shown on the map in dark blue is 86 miles long, mostly on good quality "B" roads, though the 16 mile stretch between Ettrick and Eskdalemuir is single track, as is the very minor road that leads you for 10 miles over the hills from Langholm to Newcastleton.
 The tour assumes a starting point of Selkirk, and is described in an anti-clockwise direction.
 It can be tackled from Edinburgh by the addition of 34 miles each way to Selkirk.

-From Selkirk you need to find your way onto the B7009, which heads south west down the south east bank of the Ettrick Water.
+From Selkirk you need to find your way onto the B7009, which heads south-west down the south-east bank of the Ettrick Water.
 The turn off onto it is not far from the centre of Selkirk, and if you cross the river, you have gone too far.
 Before leaving Selkirk explore this attractive town which extends from the hilltop location of its Market Place and High Street down steep slopes to the impressive old woollen mills and more modern industrial estates along the valley of the Ettrick Water.
-Not much of the old textile industry still survives, but a fascinating example of what does can be seen at Andrew Elliot Ltd's Factory and Mill Shop.
+Not much of the old textile industry still survives, but fascinating examples of what does can be seen at Andrew Elliot Ltd's Factory and Mill Shop and at nearby Lochcarron of Scotland.

 A little south of a couple of junctions (which you ignore) in Crosslee, watch out for a sharp left hand bend with a junction at which a very minor road joins from the right.
 This is worth following for a mile through the hamlet of Ettrick to Ettrick Kirk, in a beautifully hilly setting.
 En route you will pass a monument marking the birthplace of the writer James Hogg.